Skip to main content

 7. Open a relevant list view, e.g. Running Instances.
 Select the instances for attachment.

-8. Click the three-dot menu → Attach To The Application.
+8. Click the three-dot menu → Attach to Application.

 Cloudaware Applications - overview - attach to application.png